Table of Contents

 administrator.

-• Enter the authentication header value as
+• Method 1.
+Enter the

-field and enter the URL in the
+and add this to the request body as URL-encoded data, and enter the URL in the

 Access Token URL